jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Antagonism pays in the short-term, but never the long-term.
 Credit: [VICE News](https://www.youtube.com/watch?v=mutpYD0Amfk)._

-## Proof of Industrial Player Gods Dismantling

-Social capital.

-These are all examples of the social cohesion of the industrial age community falling apart because, well, we're not in the Industrial Age anymore.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But our society used dark majic to make people happy with living the Suburban 1969 lifestyle.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic-jammed and decaying roads, we sold more luxury cars.
+To make generic fries and burgers taste better, we added more sugar.
 To make people "happy," we built more generic suburban homes.

 ![Suburbs](https://techvolution.io/content/images/2020/04/suburbs.jpg)